mitranim/wordplay/readme.md

 pactitioner

-dickplomacy (Maybe synonymous with Gunboat Diplomacy; So just very brash and uncouth diplomatic swagger at the expense of the (zh)opponent) © LJ
+dickplomacy (maybe synonymous with Gunboat Diplomacy; so just very brash and uncouth diplomatic swagger at the expense of the zh/opponent) © LJ

 lawphole (loophole + law; some legal technicality that was overlooked) © LJ